Skip to content

 You can offer RDP two ways, and you can use either or both:

-• Native mode - users connect with Microsoft Remote Desktop (or any standard RDP client) pointed at a port on the Bridge.
+• Native mode beta - users connect with Microsoft Remote Desktop (or any standard RDP client) pointed at a port on the Bridge.

 • Browser mode - the remote desktop appears right inside the Bridge web interface, with nothing to install.